dasarpai/old.dasarpai.github.io/_dsblog/2023-07-24-Introduction-to-Prompt-Engineering.md

 # Introduction to Prompt Best Engineering

 Prompts can contain questions, instructions, contextual information, examples, and partial input for the model to complete or continue.
 After the model receives a prompt, depending on the type of model being used, it can generate text, embeddings, code, images, videos, music, and more.
+Below are **14 examples of good prompts**.

 ## Example 1 (Entity input)
 ```